cliu212/cliu212.github.io/_pages/about.md

 **I will join [Purdue University](https://www.purdue.edu/), [Elmore Family School of Electrical and Computer Engineering](https://engineering.purdue.edu/ECE) as an Assistant Professor in August 2024.
 I am looking for PhD students to join my group.
 Please email me if you are interested in working with me!**

-**Research Interests:** My research focuses on the theoretical foundation of deep learning optimization and of its acceleration.
-I am enthusiastic in theoretically understanding the dynamics of neural network training, and the mechanisms behind.
-My recent research effort has been devoted to finding fundamental properties of neural networks and/or algorithms that are responsible for the practical fast training.
+**Research Interests:** My research focuses on the (theoretical) foundation of deep learning and its applications.
+I am enthusiastic in studying fundamental deep learning problems and opening the “black box” of deep learning, by theoretically understanding the neural network models and the dynamics of neural network training.
+I am also interested in applying these new findings to solve practical problems.

+In the past few years, my research effort has been devoted to finding fundamental properties of neural networks and/or algorithms that are responsible for the practical fast training.
 By doing so, we were able to establish optimization theories and develop accelerated algorithms for neural networks.
+Lately, I am working on properties and training dynamics of attention-models, feature learning, architecture’s effect on feature representation, and so on.

-I am also interested in the connections between optimization and generalization performance of neural networks.
+My research interests also include: experimentally finding new phenomena in deep learning and understanding/explaining them using mathematical tools, and the connections between optimization and generalization performance of neural networks.